 - Used to check network connections to the scoring server without using an image.

-Used for verifying the checksum of the images to ensure that they have been fully downloaded
+- Used for verifying the checksum of the images to ensure that they have been fully downloaded.
+Install guide

-Used for unzipping the images after they have been downloaded
+- Used for unzipping the images after they have been downloaded.
+Install guide

-VMware Workstation Player 12.5.7 is free software that runs on 64-bit host operating system.
+- Used to play the images after they have been unzipped.
+How to open a virtual machine image.
+VMware Workstation Player is free software that runs on 64-bit host operating system.
 The official version of VMware Workstation Player will be announced before the competition season because updates made by VMware may provide better compatibility.
 Earlier versions of VMware Player are available, but issues stemming from the use of these versions are not grounds for appeal.

 Notes on competing with Apple MAC operating systems